MicrosoftDocs/win32/desktop-src/Intl/status--composition--and-candidates-windows.md

 ---
-Description: 'The status, composition, and candidates windows form the user interface for the IME.' ms.assetid: 'a0e52743-f9be-4934-9469-71d3cb5a768a'
+Description: The status, composition, and candidates windows form the user interface for the IME. ms.assetid: a0e52743-f9be-4934-9469-71d3cb5a768a
-title: 'Status, Composition, and Candidates Windows'
+title: Status, Composition, and Candidates Windows ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Status, Composition, and Candidates Windows